rozbb/draft-waict-transparency/draft-waict-transparency.md

 Finally, the **WAICT integrity policy headers** are the Site's Content Seucrity Policy (CSP) headers that pertain to WAICT integrity.
 These headers contain the manifest hash as well as information on what types of assets will have integrity enforced (HTML, scripts, images, etc.), and what level of enforcement they are subject to (check-before-run, check-while-run, etc.).

+### Notation

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119](https://www.rfc-editor.org/rfc/rfc2119) [RFC8174](https://www.rfc-editor.org/rfc/rfc8174) when, and only when, they appear in all capitals, as shown here.

+We use `||` to denote concatenation of bytestrings.

 ## Construction overview